Environmental tax statistics

 In five EU countries: Croatia, Spain, Malta, Italy and Finland, the households’ share in transport taxes exceeds 75 %.

 However, in some Member States the structure of transport tax revenue by payer differs considerably from the EU average, e.g. households contribute only marginally to transport tax revenue in Czechia (with the share below 1 %) and in Slovakia (11 %).

 Implicit tax rate on energy

 The implicit tax rate on energy is defined as the ratio of energy tax revenue to final energy consumption calculated for a calendar year.
-Energy tax revenues are measured in constant price euros (deflated with the implicit GDP deflator, prices of year 2010 ) and final energy consumption is measured in tonnes of oil equivalent (toe); as such the implicit tax rate on energy is expressed in terms of euros per tonne of oil equivalent (EUR per toe).
-The implicit tax rate on energy is not influenced by the size of the tax base and provides a measure of the effective level of energy taxation.
-From 2005 to 2016, the implicit tax rate on energy grew by 17 % in real terms (in other words, after deflating the energy tax revenue), changing from EUR 193.8 per toe to EUR 234.8 per toe.
-Between 2005 and 2008, the implicit tax rate on energy decreased.
-Since 2008, strong annual increases have been observed, except in 2010 and in 2015.
-This movement reflects the fact that energy use is more and more costly in terms of the amount of tax that is levied for each unit consumed.
+Energy tax revenues are measured at constant price euros (deflated with the implicit GDP deflator, prices of year 2010 ) and final energy consumption is measured in tonnes of oil equivalent (toe); as such the implicit tax rate on energy is expressed in terms of euros per tonne of oil equivalent (EUR per toe).
+The implicit tax rate on energy is not influenced by the size of the tax base and provides a measure of the effective average level of energy taxation.
+It is a very broad indicator, capturing information on a variety of energy products with different tax rates.

 Source data for tables and graphs